tareqferdous/event-studio/README.md

-Project Name: Event Studio (Full Stack Website)
+# Event Studio

-Project Funtionality: Event Studio is a website whwre anyone can visit to booking any photography event.
-There are six sections in home page.
-In those, service and user review sections are dynamic.
-An admin can control all over the system through dashboard.
-An admiin can add or delete any event from homepage.
-User can review and place there order from this website.
+A Full-Stack event managing website where anyone can hire a photographer for any events from service section.
+Client can write a review or rate our services.
+Admin has the full control all over the systems.
+Client can pay online using credit card and enjoy awesome service